DemocracyEarth/community./Terms-and-Conditions.md

-# Democracy Earth Ambassador Program
+## Democracy Earth Ambassadors Program 🌿

 [Click here](https://goo.gl/forms/KzB7I578TA7NImXu2) to sign the Terms and Conditions form.

-## Terms and Conditions
+# Terms and Conditions

 As an Ambassador for Democracy Earth Foundation, you agree to: